 Now we know that whatever the law says, it says to those who are under the law, that every mouth may be stopped, and all the world may become guilty before God.

 So, considering God’s Word, what is the last word in each book of the Bible?
 In Genesis, the last words are Joseph telling his kin that he is going to die.
 But that is not really the last word.
-His last words contain a prophesy.
+His last words contain a prophecy.
 Prophecy has a future.
-This prophesy was one day God will visit them and take them to the promised land.
+This prophecy was one day God will visit them and take them to the promised land.
 When they go, Joseph wants to accompany them, literally and figuratively, and asks them to carry his bones to the promised land.
 Joseph knows God is faithful and true and will fulfill his promise to his children.

 The first book of the Bible ends with a promise that God will deliver.
 If you read the Bible you will find time after time, God comes through for his people.
 He did bring the Israelites out of Egypt.
 He delivered them from Balaam.
 He delivered them from harm when they conquered the land.
 He delivered them from invaders.
 He delivered David from King Saul, Elijah from King Ahab, Jonah from the belly of a whale, Daniel from the lions’ den, and Jesus from the grave.
 The list could have a million more examples because God still does that today.
 He delivers.